 Awards and Grants

-Spreading Fictions: Distributing Stories in the Online Age, Linkage Project with Gerard Goggin (UNSW) funded by the ARC with two partner organisations: the ABC and Screen Australia.
-Imperial Designs: Remaking the Institutions of Global Communications, Discovery Project funded by the ARC, 2010-12 Developing Next Generation Infrastructure: Learning from Australia's National Broadband Network, project with Catherine Middleton, Ryerson University Toronto, funded by the Social Sciences and Humanities Research Council of Canada, 2009-10 Broadband Country Study - Australia, for Independent Review of Broadband for Federal Communications Commission (FCC), being conducted by the Berkman Center for Internet and Society at Harvard University: Future Consumer research project for Australian Communications Consumer Action Network, ACCAN
+Spreading Fictions: Distributing Stories in the Online Age, Linkage Project with Gerard Goggin (University of Sydney) funded by the ARC with two partner organisations, the ABC and Screen Australia, 2010-13.
+Imperial Designs: Remaking the Institutions of Global Communications, Discovery Project funded by the ARC, 2010-12.
+Developing Next Generation Infrastructure: Learning from Australia's National Broadband Network, project with Catherine Middleton, Ryerson University Toronto, funded by the Social Sciences and Humanities Research Council of Canada, 2009-10.
+Broadband Country Study - Australia, for Independent Review of Broadband for Federal Communications Commission (FCC), conducted by the Berkman Center for Internet and Society at Harvard University, 2010.